top of page

 I graduated from the Royal Northern College of Music with a BMus (Hons) where I studied piano under Dr. Stephen Savage.
 My classical piano repertoire is vast from Baroque to 20th Century so I am comfortable teaching and playing a wide variety of styles to an advanced level.
 Recent highlights include Brahms’s left-hand arrangement of Bach’s solo violin Chaconne, Beethoven’s Tempest Sonata, Mozart's Fantasy in C Minor, Berg Sonata and Shostakovich’s Prelude and Fugue in D minor.

-My teaching experience consists of teaching primary, secondary school children and adults one to one.
-I currently work for Redbridge Music Service and teach at schools such as Woodford County High School, Trinity Catholic High School, Woodbridge High School, Christchurch Primary and Redbridge Music School.
-Depending on the individual I have helped them to achieve good results in the appropriate piano grades and/or learn pieces to a good standard.
-I have also helped prepare pupils for concerts such as a piano duet for RNCM Piano Day.
+I have several years of teaching experience, teaching primary, secondary school children and adults one to one.
+I currently work for Redbridge Music Service and teach at schools such as Woodford County High School, Trinity Catholic High School, Woodbridge High School, Valentines High, Christchurch Primary and Redbridge Music School which.
+I have taught a wide range of pupils ranging from complete beginners to Grade 8 and beyond.
+I have helped pupils to achieve good results in graded exams and music GCSE.
+I have also helped prepare pupils for concerts such as a piano duet for RNCM Piano Day and Piano Showcase Concerts at Redbridge Music Service.

 At university I undertook a pedagogy work placement as well as an Advanced Teaching skills placement which has helped me develop and reflect on my teaching style and colloborate with other teachers.

-Rest assured, I hold an Enhanced DBS certificate that I can show on request.
-I am also a member of the Incorporated Society of Musicians (ISM), the professional body for musicians in the UK, who I report to for safeguarding issues and provide me with public liability insurance.
+I have an Enhanced DBS certificate that I can show on request.
+I am also a member of the Independent Society of Musicians (ISM), the professional body for musicians in the UK, who I report to for safeguarding issues and provide me with public liability insurance.

 I am also open to improving my skills and attend continuing professional development courses.
 Recent ones have included an European Piano Teacher's Assocation (EPTA) training day at Chetham's School of Music with speakers such as Paul Harris and one at St Paul's Girls School by Anthony Williams.